 at conferences and symposia.

-legal analysis every Friday at 12:30 p.m.
+political and legal analysis every Friday at 12:30 p.m.
 Eastern U.S. time on “Get on Up,” a San Diego radio program hosted on KTAV-FM

 by the Rev. Shane Harris, of the National Action Network.